ATTORNEY CORY ROTH IS A

 What Should I Do if I’m Charged with Assault but I Acted in Self-Defense?

 If you’re charged with assault but believe you acted in self-defense, it’s essential to seek legal help immediately.
 Do not try to handle the situation on your own or make any statements to the police without a lawyer present.
 Anything you say can be used against you in court.
 An experienced lawyer can help you understand your rights and the best course of action.
 They can review the details of your case, gather evidence, and build a strong defense.
 They can also represent you in court, negotiate with the prosecution, and ensure your rights are protected throughout the process.
 Remember, every case is unique, and the outcome can depend on various factors.
-If you’re facing assault charges and believe you acted in self-defense, don’t hesitate to consult with an experienced attorney as soon as possible.
+If you’re facing assault charges and believe you acted in self-defense, don’t hesitate to consult with an experienced criminal defense attorney as soon as possible.

 Who Has the Burden of Proof in Self-Defense Cases?